Golf Tutorials

 1. Enhanced Grip and Club Control

 This is the main reason players wear a glove.
 Your connection to the club happens through your hands.
 Any slipping or twisting of the club during the swing, even a tiny amount, can send the ball flying off-line.
 A glove, especially on a hot or humid day when your hands get sweaty, provides a stickier, more secure connection to the grip.
-It reduces the a chance of the club turning in your hands, giving you the confidence to swing freely without feeling like you need a death grip on the club.
+It reduces the chance of the club turning in your hands, giving you the confidence to swing freely without feeling like you need a death grip on the club.

 2. Blister and Callus Prevention